Tan560/wpilogsTomf4/README.md

-# WPILogsToMF4
+# wpilogsTomf4

-This project provides tools to convert `.WPIlog` files, commonly used in FRC robotics logging, to the `.MF4` format.
-It includes a Python-based GUI to streamline the process of downloading `.WPIlog` files from a robot via SFTP and converting them to `.MF4`.
+This project provides tools to convert `.wpilog` files, commonly used in FRC robotics logging, to `.csv` & `.mf4` format.
+It includes a Python-based GUI to streamline the process of downloading `.wpilog` files from a robot via SFTP and converting them to `.csv` & `.mf4`.

 ## Features

-- **SFTP Download**: Connect to the robot's file system over SFTP and download `.WPIlog` files.
+- **SFTP Download**: Connect to the robot's file system over SFTP and download `.wpilog` files.
+- **wpilog to csv Conversion**: Convert `.wpilog` files to the `.csv` format for easier data analysis and visualization.
-- **WPIlog to MF4 Conversion**: Convert `.WPIlog` files to the `.MF4` format for easier data analysis and visualization.
+- **wpilog to mf4 Conversion**: Convert `.wpilog` files to the `.mf4` format for easier data analysis and visualization.
 - **User-friendly GUI**: A Python GUI to manage file downloads and conversions with a simple interface.

 ## Getting Started